bhalshaker/currency-conversion-tracker/README.md

     * id is a postive integer.
     * description is any text.
     * amount any float/decimal amount
-    * currency should be lower case and should be one of the currencies mentioned in this API: `https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies.json`
+    * currency should be lower case and should be one of the currencies mentioned in this API: [Currencies List](https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies.json)
     * date should be in YYYY-MM-DD and later than 2024-03-31 as the used API does not provide historical exchange rates older than this date.

 5. **Run the Application**: